STLab-UniFI/oreo-tool/README.md

 # OREO: A Tool for Offline Run-time Monitoring and Fault-Error-Failure Chain Localization

-This repository is a companion page for the following publication, submitted to the [Journal of Software: Testing, Verification and Reliability](https://onlinelibrary.wiley.com/journal/10991689):
+This repository is a companion page for the following publication, submitted to the [Journal of Systems and Software](https://www.sciencedirect.com/journal/journal-of-systems-and-software):
 > Leonardo Scommegna, Benedetta Picano, Roberto Verdecchia and Enrico Vicario.
-2023.
-Improving Reliability One Byte at a Time: Offline Run-time Monitoring and Fault-Error-Failure Chain Localization with OREO.
-Software Testing, Verification and Reliability.
+2024.
+OREO: A Tool-Supported Approach for Offline Run-time Monitoring and Fault-Error-Failure Chain Localization.
+Journal of Systems and Software.
 (Currently under review).

-It contains all the material required for running the OREO tool and generate the timeline of the application under observation, including: installation steps, customization options and sample timelines extracted.
+It contains all the material required for running the OREO tool and generating the timeline of the application under observation, including: installation steps, customization options, and sample timelines extracted.

 <!--
 ## How to cite us